henhans/ising/README.md

 ising
 =====

-Practice for Ising Model simulation
+Practice for Ising Model simulation.
+Run make to compile the file.
+The input and output is still underconstructions.